rizsky/flip_disbursement/README.md

 > This is a simple PHP REST API from scratch with no framework.

 ## Quick Start
 1. setup db in `config/Database.php`, please change it
 2. running the migrate script
 3. running this folder on local server, example in UNIX terminal : `cd PHP-FLIP && php -S localhost:3010`

 ## App Info
-1. this services contains of 2 endpoints try this using curl
+1. this services contains of 2 endpoints try this using curl in terminal

 - example of create :
 `curl --location --request POST 'http://localhost:3010/api/disbursement/status.php/id?id=11212219' \